apache/skywalking/docs/en/api/metrics-query-expression.md

 The result type of the expression please refer to the following table.

 ### Binary Operation Rules
-The following table listed if the difference result types of the input expressions could do this operation and the result type after the operation.
+The following table lists if the different result types of the input expressions could do this operation and the result type after the operation.
-The expression could on the left or right side of the operator.
+The expression could be on the left or right side of the operator.
 **Note**: If the expressions on both sides of the operator are the `TIME_SERIES_VALUES with labels`, they should have the same labels for calculation.

 | Expression              | Expression                | Yes/No | ExpressionResultType     |